 Plant fall vegetables: kale, collard, spinach, arugula, peas and lettuces.

-Plant leeks and onions from seed transplants sets to avoid early spring bolting.
+Plant leeks and onions from seed or young plants to avoid early spring bolting.

 Fertilize azaleas, camellias and rhododendrons with E.B.
 Stone Organics Ultra Bloom Fertilizer (0-10-10) to stimulate bud formation for winter/spring bloom and develop a hardier root structure.
 Supplement with Greenall FST to keep acid loving plants green.